Skip to content

 13. Walk along the Danube Riverside

-I would say that you have no option to skip that on your weekend in Budapest.
-Somehow you find yourself next to the bank of the Danube, sitting or just walking there and just enjoy the views.
+I would say that you can’t skip that during your weekend in Budapest.
+Somehow, you find yourself next to the bank of the Danube, sitting or just walking there and enjoying the views.
 As said previously, the river flows right through the centrum area.
 I recommend walking there during the night.
 Stunning views over the lightened capital.

 Budapest Nightlife